joelhawksley/identity/components/slides.md

 # [fit] 6s

-^ In our test suite, it takes six seconds to run a single controller test locally, not including any setup.
+^ In our test suite, it takes six seconds to run a single controller test locally, not including setup.

 ^ One minute to run a set of ten cases.